Delivering the best protection possible.

-The intellectual property law attorneys at Shuttleworth & Ingersoll have extensive experience in all aspects of intellectual property, including patents, trademarks, copyrights and trade secrets.
-Experience in these areas of intellectual property includes counseling, licensing, and litigation, as well as providing opinions on validity and infringement, transactional due diligence, and employment issues.
+Our intellectual property law attorneys have extensive experience in all aspects of intellectual property, including patents, trademarks, copyrights and trade secrets.

 Working with associates in foreign countries, our foreign patent practice includes the capability to file in virtually any country that has a national or regional patent office.
 We have particular familiarity with PC member states, and the rules pertinent to PCT international filings.
 Our patent attorneys have routinely handled patent matters in EU member states and the European Patent Office, as well as in South America, China, South Korea, Mexico, Australia and Canada.

 In handling matters before the United States Patent and Trademark Office (USPTO), the IP Group utilizes The Trademark Electronic Application System (TEAS), the Electronic Filing System (EFS-Web) and the Patent Application Information Retrieval System (PAIR) as established by the USPTO.
 Thus, using these systems wherever possible, filings in the USPTO in both patent and trademark matters are made electronically to assure immediate receipt of all filings.